Shoes3/linux-shoes/README.md

 Ruby (not Shoes Ruby).
 If you don't need fpm, then you don't need Ruby and you could rewrite in any language you like.
 It's your code.

+###  fpm doesn't do what I want

+`lintian Ytm-app.deb` does complain about some things in the deb.
+It still installs correctly.
+I consider the lack of a copyright file to be the biggest error.
+If it really offends you then you can script your deb build using the existing tools - its just temp dirs and text file and command line tools.